jaantollander/cloud-trainee-notes/README.md

 Ideas for improving CSC Docs ([Source](https://github.com/CSCfi/csc-user-guide)), especially the cloud documentation.

 ## Overview
-Documentation has excellent informational content.
-However, we can improve the documentation by structuring it such that it is easier for beginners to read and get started.
-We should treat documentation as an essential product.
+Currently, the documentation has excellent informational content for users who already understand the basics of cloud computing.
+However, we can improve the documentation by structuring it such that it is easier for beginners to understand and get started with cloud computing.
+Also, we should add guidance to the home for users about how to read the documentation.

+We should treat documentation as essential as other products and services.
 If users have difficulties getting started, they probably won't.
+Also, great documentation decreases the burden for customer service.

 ## Home Page